 Lewis & Clark College is a liberal arts college.
-It is not only a liberal arts-focused university that really is an undergraduate school; it does have a law school, there is a graduate school, but the primary focus of this institution is on undergraduate education.
+It is not only a liberal arts-focused university that really is an undergraduate school.
+It does have a law school and there is a graduate school.
+But the primary focus of this institution is on undergraduate education.
 When I’m talking to students and thinking about curriculum in general and how to decide what kind of institution you want to go to, I actually push students to think about the curriculum requirements.

 So here at Lewis & Clark for example, they do have a general education requirement.
-The first thing is during the freshman year, students take two semesters of a sequence to help students adapt to a college environment, this kind of university education.
+The first thing is during the freshman year.
+Students take two semesters of a sequence to help students adapt to a college environment, this kind of university education.
 So the first semester is a class that everyone takes and everyone reads more or less the same books; those books may change from year to year.
 And that is really an introduction to the university academic requirements, helping student get their writing up to speed.
-And students, they have a professor, only 19 kids or fewer in each class, and the professor can really see whether the student is ready for all of the demands of the higher level curriculum.
-If not, they can get them into a tutoring center and help with their writing, or the teacher can spend more time with that student.
+And students, they have a professor, only 19 kids or fewer in each class.
+The professor can really see whether the student is ready for all of the demands of the higher level curriculum.
+If not, they can get them into a tutoring center.
+And help with their writing, or the teacher can spend more time with that student.

 The second semester is more of a choice.
 Students can choose lots of different topics of seminars, whether it’s in the humanities, social sciences, the sciences, and this is another writing-intensive course where students are going to be reading a lot, but every student has to do a major research project, independent research project, for that semester.
 So you can see by the time students finish their freshman year, they’re ready not only to do high-level coursework, but they’re able to do independent research and writing just by the end of that first year.